Bachelor's Degree Examination for Self-Education (BDES) makes it possible to obtain a bachelor's degree without

 Major-Advanced, and Comprehensive.

-2008, February 15, Transfer of control to National Institute for Lifelong Education(NILE) according to "The amendment of
+February 2008.
+Transfer of control to National Institute for Lifelong Education(NILE) according to

 January 1998.
 Transfer of control to Korea National Open University(KNOU)